RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 October, 2021

-This document describes the features, fixed issues, and information about downloading and installing the AMD ROCmâ„¢ software.
+This document describes the features, fixed issues, and information about downloading and installing the AMD ROCm™ software.

 It also covers known issues and deprecations in this release.